 Step 13.
 The distributor adds the application to the processing queue and within 5 days notifies the DER applicant of the date the application was deemed substantially complete.
-The date the submission is deemed substantially complete starts the 60-day or 90-day window set out in Step 21, below.
+The date the submission is deemed substantially complete starts the 60 day timed window for the distributor to return the completed CIA.